ryonakae/figma-plugin-sync-notion/README.md

 ## 👨‍💻 Create a reverse proxy to avoid CORS errors

 Here are the steps to create a reverse proxy in [Cloudflare Workers](https://workers.cloudflare.com/).
+(This is just one example.)

 - Sign up or login to Cloudflare Workers.
 - Select "Workers" from the menu.
 Then create a new service.